apptainer/singularity/docs/User.md

 ### Bootstrap sections:
 Once the `Bootstrap` module has completed, the sections are identified and utilized if present.
 The following sections are supported in the bootstrap definition, and integrated during the bootstrap process in the following order:

-#### %outside
+#### %setup
-This section blob is a Bourne shell scriptlet which will be executed on the host outside the container.
+This section blob is a Bourne shell scriptlet which will be executed on the host outside the container during bootstrap.
 The path to the container is accessible from within the running scriptlet environment via the variable `$SINGULARITY_ROOTFS`.
 For example, consider the following scriptlet:

 ```
-%outside
+%setup
     echo "Looking in directory '$SINGULARITY_ROOTFS' for /bin/sh"
     if [ ! -x "$SINGULARITY_ROOTFS/bin/sh" ]; then
         echo "Hrmm, this container does not have /bin/sh installed..."